Techbarsha/github_cloud/VPC Flow Logs - Analyzing Network Traffic/VPC Flow Logs - Analyzing Network Traffic.md

 # Analyzing Findings with Security Command Center || [GSP1164](https://www.cloudskillsboost.google/focuses/71931?parent=catalog) ||
+# Follow the video and lab instructions step by step

 # If you consider that the video helped you to complete your lab, so please do like and subscribe [Edutech Barsha](https://www.youtube.com/@edutechbarsha)
 ## Solution [here](https://youtu.be/2MtpsN8tRvo)